 Asset managers must soon offer a default option with a capped fee for members of Hong Kong’s mandatory pension scheme.
-George Mitton
+George Mitton reports.

 Marking its fifteenth anniversary this December, the Mandatory Provident Fund (MPF) is a familiar if not always loved concept among Hong Kong’s working population.